allenai/allennlp/README.md

 pip install allennlp
 ```

-To install the optional dependencies, run
+To install the optional dependencies, such as `checklist`, run

 ```bash
 pip install allennlp[checklist]